Notes to the company accounts

 Intangible fixed assets are carried at their fair value at the time of acquisition.
 They are depreciated over the expected contract period or their expected economic lifetime, and any impairment charges are deducted.

 When the accounts are prepared, tangible fixed assets and intangible assets are reviewed for indications of a decline in value.
-Oil and gas fields or installations are normally treated as separate entities for the purposes of assessing impairment.
+Producing oil and gas fields or installations are normally treated as separate entities for the purposes of assessing impairment.
 Should the recoverable value be lower than the book value, and this decline is not expected to be temporary, the asset is written down to its recoverable value, which is the higher of the asset’s fair value less sales costs and its utility value.
-The utility value is calculated using discounted cash flows, which are discounted using a discount rate based on the weighted average cost of capital (WACC) calculated for the company.
+The utility value is calculated using discounted cash flows, which are discounted using a discount rate based on SDFI’s weighted average cost of capital (WACC).

 The impairment charge will be reversed if the conditions for writing down the asset no longer apply.